Kansas City Royal Giants: History

 On May 13, 1911, it was reported Royal Giants player John Merida died of a heart attack.

-In June 1911, Royal Giants' owner Fortune Weaver wrote to the Indianapolis Freeman newspaper in regard to unstable teams and the need for an organized negro league.
+In June 1911, Royal Giants' owner Fortune Weaver wrote to the Indianapolis Freeman newspaper in regard to unstable teams and the need for an organized Negro league.
 Weaver wrote: "Without a league Negro baseball is bound to go down.
 There are too many would-be managers and too many unreliable players."
 Weaver cited a Pekin Tigers of Cleveland team that had folded and did not play a scheduled series in Kansas City and the French Lick Plutos from French Lick, Indiana, who also did not show for their series in Kansas City.
 "Now, this kind of business is killing Negro baseball."
 Weaver concluded.
 "I am informed that other team managers are having the same trouble with teams they have booked.
 I tell you, boys, there is only one remedy for these troubles, and that is the Negro League."
 It was noted that in 1911, the Royal Giants picked up players who jumped from the Pensacola Giants team while they were in Kansas City, which led the Pensacola club to disband.

 After the 1911 season, Kansas City Giants player and former Royal Giants player Dee Williams was shot to death in Kansas City and the Kansas City Giants continued play, but as a semi–pro barnstorming level team with a depleted roster.
 Topeka Jack Johnson then returned to the Kansas City Royal Giants in 1912, with Johnson and George Washington Walden resolving their differences.

-The Kansas City Royal Giants played their final season in 1912, continuing as a member of the Western Independent Clubs.
-Playing again under Jack Johnson, the Royal Giants finished with a 3–2 record, placing 2nd among Western Independent Clubs.
+The Kansas City Royal Giants played their final season in 1912, continuing as an independent club.
+Playing again under Jack Johnson, the Royal Giants finished with a 3–2 record in documented games.

-Following the 1912 season, a Kansas City Royal Giants team played in 1916 thorough the 1920s as a semi–professional negro leagues team.
+Following the 1912 season, a Kansas City Royal Giants team played in 1916 thorough the 1920s as a semi–professional Negro leagues team.

 In 2016, it was reported that the Society for American Baseball Research (SABR) dedicated a new grave marker for "Topeka Jack" Johnson at Mount Auburn Cemetery in Topeka, Kansas.